C

 Here are a few easy ways to add a pop of chartreuse to your home interiors:

 ACCENT PILLOWS are an easy styling tool to inject a pop of color into your decor.
-In my entry foyer and living room (below), I used chartreuse accent pillows to complement the neutral furnishings.
-I’ve linked to a few pillows in the shopping gallery at the end of the post, including a couple of favorites from Arianna Belle (I love this pillow with a subtle chartreuse pattern).
+In my entry foyer and living room (below), I used chartreuse velvet accent pillows to complement the neutral furnishings.
+I’ve linked to a few pillows in the shopping gallery at the end of the post.

 ARTWORK is another way to incorporate chartreuse in small doses.
 Below is a little vignette in my home, featuring a favorite small encaustic painting I bought on Etsy, which pops against the black-and-white art print behind it.
 The key to using chartreuse with artwork is to let it take center stage.
 You don’t want a table (or wall) full of chartreuse – it loses its impact when there’s too much of the color.
 Also, chartreuse looks particularly rich when paired with black and white art and photography.